cima attorcigliata all'elica della barca

 Line Tangled around a Propeller, how to Act?

-A line that tangles around a propeller is real bad luck, but it can happen.
-Let’s discover together the different ways to resolve this unexpected event that occurs in certain particular situations
+A line tangled around the propeller is really bad luck, but it can happen.
+Let’s explore together the different ways to resolve this unexpected problem, which occurs in certain specific situations

-Winter is entering its harshest period, so the staff at Marina Porto Antico thought to address another somewhat challenging topic that deserves the attention of boat owners, sailors and captains, perhaps during an evening of reading by the fireplace.
+As winter enters its coldest phase, the staff at the Genoa Marina Porto Antico marina have decided to take stock of another somewhat challenging topic that deserves the attention of boat owners, sailors, and captains—perhaps during an evening of reading by the fireplace.

-A line tangling around the propeller is an unpleasant occurrence that can happen despite our best efforts.
-Let’s look at some advice on how to untangle the propeller and what to do in case of necessity.
+A rope getting tangled around the propeller is an unpleasant situation that can happen despite our best efforts in various scenarios, from entering the berth to maneuvering in the anchorages.
+Let’s look at some tips on how to untangle the propeller and what to do in case of an emergency.

 Why can it happen?
 It happens in crowded ports and it happens on summer days: the line from some buoy, the well-known mooring line, or even a plastic bag adrift, and suddenly the engine stops.
 It’s the propeller that, encountering a foreign object, blocks the shaft and consequently the engine.